Work

 Leverage customer reviews

 Some review apps, such as Yotpo, include fields to prompt customers to indicate their height and weight, and if a product was small, true to fit, or large, which can be very valuable information for other customers.
-Asking for this feedback in reviews can also help address sizing issues that are due to factors like fabric type – e.g., a stretchy fabric might necessitate ordering a size down from a customer’s normal size.
+Asking for this feedback in reviews can also help address sizing issues that are due to factors like fabric type — e.g., a compressive fabric might necessitate ordering a size up from a customer’s normal size.

 Get technical